Cliff-Nesting Raptor Closures Feb. 1 - July 31

-- Shadow Canyon, the Matron and The Wings, the Maiden remains open and accessible from the east; Shadow Canyon Trail remains open
+- Shadow Canyon and the Matron: The Maiden remains open and accessible from the east; Shadow Canyon Trail remains open.

 - The entire Mickey Mouse wall, including South Tower, North Tower, Central Tower, Ship's Prow, Wall of Shiva's Dance, The Gargoyle, the East Face and Cryptic Crags.

 - Mount Sanitas Summit - lifted 5/1/19, south of the Mt.
 Sanitas East Ridge Trail, east of Mt.
 Sanitas Trail (both trails remain open).

 - Bear Creek Spire and Der Freischutz - lifted 5/15/19, including Frankenstein's Castle, The Bubble, Der Freischutz, Southern Dinosaur Egg, Northern Dinosaur Egg, north of Bear Canyon Trail (the designated Bear Canyon hiking trail remains open).

 - Flagstaff Mountain - lifted 5/28/19, the north side of Flagstaff Mountain.
 The Boy Scout Trail remains open.